 We chose to go on a safari in Uduwalawe National Park, a NP specifically known for the elephants.
 Even though, we might have spotted a leopard in the other known National Park called Yala, we decided to stay a little bit more en route (Yala would have been a bit of a detour going more east) and opt for the more quiet NP (still expect crowds though).
 We booked an Elephant excursion at our accommodation (Kottawatta Village), but you can also pre-book your trip here (a private safari starts at 20 euros per person).
 Read all about our experience in Udawalawe here.

-Have you even been to Sri Lanka without having seen the famous Palm Tree hill near Mirissa?
-From the beach, you can easily walk to Palm Tree hill (you have to walk on the road for a little bit).
-Shoot some photographs, take a book to relax or go swimming at the near by beaches.
-Do you want to learn more about Mirissa, check out my Mirissa guide here.
+Have you ever been to Sri Lanka without having seen the famous Palm Tree Hill near Mirissa?
+From the beach, you can easily walk to Palm Tree Hill (you have to walk on the road for a little bit).
+Shoot some photographs, take a book to relax or go swimming at the nearby beaches.
+Do you want to learn more about Mirissa?
+Check out my Mirissa guide here.

 Near Sri Lanka’s coast line you can find the blue whale!
 I would recommend going on a tour with Raya and the Whales, as I had the feeling this is the company who treats the animals best.
 Unfortunately, there are also some tour companies going way to close.